Superfoods for gut health and healing should be at the ready in your home, at your desk, and nearby at all times.

 If you could pick one food that helps to reduce toxins in the gut, that food should be raw broccoli sprouts.

-Concentrated in a potent antioxidant called sulforaphane, broccoli sprouts dampen inflammation in the gut and helps the body clear toxins through the liver.
+Concentrated in a potent antioxidant called sulforaphane, broccoli sprouts dampen inflammation in the gut and help the body clear toxins through the liver.

-Additionally, broccoli sprouts can help reduce constipation, reduces cancer risk, and minimizes the risk of getting a stomach ulcer too.
+Additionally, broccoli sprouts can help reduce constipation, reduce cancer risk, and minimize the risk of getting a stomach ulcer too.